dvang3/python-challenge/README.md

 # python-challenge
-missing some step but unable to figure it out. will have to redo home after once graded.
+missing some steps but unable to figure it out.
+Will have to redo homework after once graded.